Kacha Devayani: Plot

 Kacha is the son of Brahaspati, the Guru and leader of Devas (heavenly people).
 Devayani is the daughter of Sukracharya, Guru of Asuras (Demons).

 Frequently Devas and Asuras went to war with each other.
-Sukracharya knew a mantra called mridsanjeevani which has the power to revive the dead back to life.
+Sukracharya knew a mantra called mritsanjeevani which has the power to revive the dead back to life.
 Therefore, whenever there was war, the Asuras who were killed were brought back to life whereas Devas lost their men.

 Devas decided to send Kacha as a disciple of Sukracharya and told Kacha to tactfully learn the mridsanjeevani mantra.

 Kacha went to Sukracharya and introduced himself as the son of Brahaspati and requested Sukracharya to accept him as a sishya (disciple) for 1000 years.
 Sukracharya gladly agreed.
 Devayani saw Kacha and fell in love with him.
 The Asuras learned that Kacha is the son of their enemy and they waited for an opportunity to do away with him.

 500 years has passed.
 One day Kacha herded Sukracharya's cattle to the forest to feed them.
 Asuras decided this is the opportunity for them as Kacha was alone.
 They also went to the forest, killed Kacha, cut the body into pieces and fed the tigers.
 When the cattle returned home without Kacha, Devayani was anxious.
 She told her father that someone must have killed Kacha and asked her father to revive Kacha's life as she is in love with him.
 So Sukracharya used his mantra and revived Kacha who returned from the forest hale and hearty.